Want to get growing alpines but not sure how? Discover the growing secrets of the alpine gardener to get growing alpines with style!

 All you need at the bottom of your pot is a layer of fine mesh over the drainage hole.
 This keeps compost in and earthworms out – because, while earthworms are often a gardener’s friend, if they get into pots they change the composition of the compost and produce a slimy residue that prevents drainage.

-Most gardeners sow seeds in spring and keep them in a warm place under cover to germinate.
+Many gardeners sow seeds in spring and keep them in a warm place under cover to germinate.
 But not alpine gardeners.

 Alpine enthusiasts sow seeds in winter and place seed pots outside without protection to germinate.
 This is because alpine seeds are exposed to severe cold in nature, so it is thought likely that they benefit from chilling.